 - Use of ISO 11143-compliant amalgam separators is recommended.

-- EPA final rule on amalgam separators is in development.
+- EPA final rule on amalgam separators was released on December 15, 2016.

 Prepared by: Center for Scientific Information, ADA Science Institute

 Current estimates indicate that less than 1% of the mercury released into the environment comes from dental preparations and uses.1, 2 The majority of mercury from dentistry-related origin is in the form of elemental mercury in amalgam and not methylmercury, which is the form of mercury of particular environmental concern.
 Notwithstanding, following are insights about stewardship efforts with respect to dental amalgam in the waste stream.

 American National Standards Institute/American Dental Association (ANSI/ADA) Standard No. 109 defines amalgam waste as including amalgam (scrap), chair-side trap filters containing amalgam vacuum pump filters containing, amalgam, saliva ejectors if used in dental procedures involving amalgam, used amalgam capsules, extracted teeth with amalgam restorations, and waste items that are contaminated with amalgam.3